 Explore Moray’s stunning natural beauty

 Forres makes a perfect base to explore Moray, Speyside, Inverness, Nairn, the Highlands and Aberdeenshire

 All roads lead to Forres…

 This site provides information about where to stay, places to eat, and things to see and do during your stay.

-Our historical high street and long-standing events like the Forres Highland Games, attractions such as Forres in Bloom, and much more, make this a place to enjoy.
+Our historical high street and long-standing events like the Highland Games, Theme Day, Findhorn Bay Festival, and attractions such as Forres in Bloom, Benromach Distillery, Nelson’s Tower, and much more, make this a place to enjoy.

 Use this site to plan your visit.
 Our beautiful towns, villages and countryside are waiting for you.